n-hoffman/sqlbpawebsite/README.md

 ## Deployment

-Prerequisites
+Prerequisites:

-Azure App Service (Linux, .NET 10) with system-assigned managed identity Two Log Analytics workspaces with SqlAssessment_CL data Log Analytics Reader role for the MI on each workspace
+-Azure App Service (Linux, .NET 10) with system-assigned managed identity -Two Log Analytics workspaces with SqlAssessment_CL data -Log Analytics Reader role for the MI on each workspace

-Disclaimer
+Disclaimer:

-Demo environment — not intended for production use.
+-Demo environment — not intended for production use.